 For T2, T3, and T5 of this course, we will hold student-led peer teaching exercises.
 Students will work in small groups to read a scientific paper in detail, then present that paper to the whole class in sufficient detail, so that everyone feels they have read the paper.
-Each group will present just once during the course.
-The presentations for T2 will be held on January 30th.
-The presentations for T3 will be held on February 13th.
-And the presentations for T5 will be held on February 27th.
+Each group will present just once during the course, but you all need to attend every session.
+The presentations for T2 will be held on January 27th.
+The presentations for T3 will be held on February 11th.
+And the presentations for T5 will be held on February 25th.
+For T4, there will be a mandatory discussion session that all students must take part in, reading a provided article in advance to prepare for the session.
 Full details for these exercises will be provided on Canvas.
-Students who are unable to attend these compulsory presentation sessions will be required to submit alternative written assignments.
+Students who are unable to attend these compulsory sessions will be required to submit alternative written assignments.